datakunoichi/ISYE6644/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the `scripts` folder.
 3. Run the Python scripts to simulate scenarios and visualize results.
-4. Use `run.sh` to execute the full simulation workflow.

 ---